Namasake20/Task-API-/README.md

  - `title` - String - Required
- - `compeleted` - Boolean - Required
+ - `completed` - Boolean - Required

 The response is a Json object that looks like this